Here’s how the logic breaks down:

 Well, here’s the truth:

-If you want to build muscle and strength as quickly and efficiently as possible, with minimal fat gain, and/or you want to do well in sports, then you want to keep your glycogen levels higher rather than lower.
-The only way to do that, is to eat a high-carb diet.
+If you want to build muscle and strength as quickly and efficiently as possible while minimizing fat gain, you want to keep your glycogen levels higher rather than lower, and the only way to do that is to eat a high-carb diet.

 Let’s get started.